NREL/MATBOX_Microstructure_analysis_toolbox/README.md

 ## How to contribute?
 MATBOX already includes third-party open source algorithms (full list in documentation).
 If you wish to add algorithm(s) in MATBOX, please contact the author at francois.usseglioviretta@nrel.gov or let a message in the discussion section of this repository.
-All the same if you have suggestions ,feedbacks, or want to report a bug.
+All the same if you have suggestions, feedbacks, or want to report a bug.

 ## License
 This toolbox uses BSD license.
 NREL Software Record number SWR-20-76.
 License file is in this folder.
 Third-party licenses are available in the third-party licences folder.